-By 2022, digital influence on parts and accessory sales will increase to over $160 billion in parts and accessory sales.
+By 2022, the internet’s influence on parts and accessory sales will increase to over $160 billion in parts and accessory sales.
 This includes auto parts sold through chain retail stores, automobile dealers, big box retailers, local independent brick & mortar retailers and jobbers.

 It also includes online sales.
-By definition, 100% of online sales count under “digital influence.”
+By definition, 100% of online sales count as influence from digital.

 Auto parts industry analysis: Online market includes $7.5 billion from mobile in 2019